modular analog synthesizer for electronic music

 1/4 jack and plug

-We use standard IEC connectors for the AC power.
-This allows use of your synthesizer in almost any country with the correct power cord.
+We use standard IEC connectors for AC power.
+This allows use of your synthesizer in almost any country when using the correct power cord.

-We use these connectors strictly for DC power supply connections.
-Modules have the male PCB mount version, and the cabinet's cable harness has the female version.
+We use MTA .1 connectors for DC power supply connections to modules.
+This has become the industry standard for modern MU (Moog Unit) format modules - sometimes called the "DotCom power connector".
+Modules have the male PCB mount version, and the cabinet's QDH cable harness has the female version.

-On the modules pin #2 is removed, on the female cable connector pin #2 is plugged up to act as a KEY so the connector can not be plugged in backwards or shifted.
+Pin #2 is removed from male connectors, and pin #2 is plugged on female connector to act as a KEY so the connector can not be plugged in backwards or shifted.

 Female 24AWG cable mount: AMP #6404416